 How does home automation work?

 You now have a good idea of what home automation is and what is involved to get started.
-Home automation is essentially a network of hardware that communicate with each other, with electronic interfaces that work to integrate everyday devices via the Internet.
+Home automation is essentially a network of hardware that communicates with each other, with electronic interfaces that work to integrate everyday devices via the Internet.

 Each device on the system typically has sensors and is connected via Wi-Fi allowing you to connect it on your smartphone or tablet from home or anywhere in the world.
 Such things like locking the front door, turning lights on and off, and controlling temperature can be performed seamlessly from anywhere.